The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 If you have dealt with one or more of the above, you may have to take extra steps to ensure your mental and emotional health.

-This can include talking with a therapist, eating healthy, or developing a daily practice (we have in-depth guides for many proven techniques such as meditation, relaxation and EFT, right here on our website).
+This can include talking with a therapist, eating healthy, or developing a daily practice.

 One of the most important concepts (if not the most important) for understanding and overcoming panic attacks is the concept of the Panic Cycle.

-In fact, I would say that if you truly understand the panic cycle and can truly break the cycle of fear and panic – you need do nothing else to free yourself from panic attacks.
+If you truly understand the panic cycle and can truly break the cycle of fear and panic – you will free yourself from the grip of panic attacks.

 That is why I have provided its own section here.
 It's that important.